 We retain the risk for workers' compensation, employer's liability, automobile liability, construction defects, general liability and employee group health claims, as well as pollution coverage, resulting from uninsured deductibles per accident or occurrence which are generally subject to annual aggregate limits.
 Our general liability program provides coverage for bodily injury and property damage.
 In many cases, we insure third parties, including general contractors, as additional insured parties under our insurance policies.
 Losses are accrued based upon our known claims incurred and an estimate of claims incurred but not reported.
 As a result, many of our claims are effectively self-insured.
 Many claims against our insurance are in the form of litigation.
-At March 31, 2024 and September 30, 2023, we had \$10,143 and \$7,726, respectively, accrued for self-insurance liabilities.
-Because the reserves are based on judgment and estimates and involve variables that are inherently uncertain, such as the outcome of litigation and an assessment of insurance coverage, there can be no assurance that the ultimate liability will not be higher or lower than such estimates or that the timing of payments will not create liquidity issues for the Company.
+At June 30, 2024 and September 30, 2023, we had \$11,122 and \$7,726, respectively, accrued for self-insurance liabilities.
+Because the reserves are based on judgment and estimates and involve variables that are inherently uncertain, such as the outcome of litigation and an assessment of insurance coverage, there can be no assurance that the ultimate liability will not be higher or lower than such estimates.

 Some of the underwriters of our casualty insurance program require us to post letters of credit as collateral.
 This is common in the insurance industry.
 To date, we have not had a situation where an underwriter has had reasonable cause to effect payment under a letter of credit.
-At March 31, 2024 and September 30, 2023, \$5,606 and \$4,166, respectively, of our outstanding letters of credit was utilized to collateralize our insurance program.
+At June 30, 2024 and September 30, 2023, \$5,606 and \$4,166, respectively, of our outstanding letters of credit was utilized to collateralize our insurance program.